Philadelphia: The First "World Heritage City" in the United Sates

 Philadelphia’s heritage is globally recognized!

 Philadelphia joined the Organization of World Heritage Cities (OWHC) on November 5, 2015, thereby becoming the first “World Heritage City” in the United States.
-With this designation, we have joined a community of over 280 World Heritage Cities around the world, including Vienna, Cairo, Paris, Jerusalem, Timbuktu, Rome, Berlin, Kyoto, and Amsterdam.
+With this designation, we have joined a community of about 300 World Heritage Cities around the world, including Vienna, Cairo, Paris, Jerusalem, Timbuktu, Rome, Berlin, Kyoto, and Amsterdam.
 View the full list of World Heritage Cities here.

 Why is Philadelphia a World Heritage City?